Q& A: How does a Dyslexia Test Work?

 -

-Will the process be upsetting for my child?
+Will the process be upsetting?

 -